Groups & Workshops

 Academic Stress Workshop for Graduate Students (Pre-Recorded)

-Feeling stressed about graduate school?
-Want to gather some insight and skills on ways you can better manage the stress of your program?
-Join staff from Student Counseling Services and Student Academic Success Services to discuss emotional response, skills, and strategies for tackling issues like procrastination, perfectionism, and imposter syndrome.
+• Feeling stressed about graduate school?
+Gather insight and skills to better manage the stress of your program.
+Emotional responses, skills, and strategies for tackling issues like procrastination, perfectionism, and imposter syndrome are all addressed.

 View the pre-recorded workshop series here